 When Jesus brought Peter and John to the mountain of Transfiguration, Peter had the great idea of setting up tents.
-“Let’s stay here a while!” he thinks.
-But the voice of God swoops in and beckons obedience.
+“Let’s stay here a while!” he says.
+But the voice of God swoops in and beckons Peter to listen and learn.

-The mountaintop is for learning, for adoration, for a glimpse into something divine.
-But it is not where we are meant to spend our days.
+The mountaintop is valuable for resetting our perspective to what is true and important.
+For learning.
+It is not where we are meant to spend our days.

 When climbers summit Mount Everest, they are in what is called “The Death Zone”.
 There is not much time to enjoy the view.
 If you don’t start the descent soon, you will die.
-The air up there is just too thin.
+As beautiful as the view may be, the air up there is just too thin to survive.

-The trap of mountaintop experiences is that we try to replace the mundane of the plains and the sorrow of the valley with the ecstasy of the extraordinary.
+A trap of mountaintop experiences is trying to replace the mundane of the plains and the sorrow of the valley with the ecstasy of the extraordinary.
 This is not a sustainable approach.

 Our mountaintops are made for joy.
 They are made to inspire.
 Mountaintop experiences prepare us for life on the plains.
 Shortly after being told “Be quiet and listen”, the disciples followed Jesus back down.
 Rather than building huts on the summit, they rejoined the other disciples and went to work, healing a mute boy.